TAREA its partners and member organizations conduct various projects

 Mwanza-Wuerzburg City Partnership

 The city of Mwanza and Wuerzburg have partnered to implement development activities in Mwanza.
-TAREA participates in the partnership as a renewable energy NGO operating in the city of Mwanza.
+TAREA participates in the partnership as a renewable energy association operating in the city of Mwanza.
 TAREA implements the activity of replacing kerosene lanterns for fishing with solar lanterns.
-Fishing on the Lake Victoria using kerosene lanterns has negative impacts as kerosene spills into the water.
-TAREA plans scaling up the activity through mainstreaming the use of solar for drying fish and promotion of tree planting.
+Fishing on Lake Victoria using kerosene lanterns has negative impacts as kerosene spills into the water.
+TAREA plans to scale up the activity through mainstreaming the use of solar for drying fish and promotion of tree planting.

 SOLAR FINANCE 4 ALL

 Tanzania Renewable Energy Association (TAREA) and Italian organizations of Associazione Microfinanza E Sviluppo Onlus (AMS), Associazione Mazingira Onlus, NADIR Onlus and Museum of Science in Trento (MUSE), together will be implementing the project called SOLAR FINANCE 4 ALL in the districts of Malinyi and Kilombero in Tanzania.
-The project period is 26.1.2018-25.1.2020.
+The first phase was in the period of 26.1.2018-25.1.2020.
 The project period has been extended to December 2021.